ibm-cloud-docs/power-iaas/set-full-linux.md

    c.
 To get the CIDR, run the `ip route` command.
 Example CIDRs are: 10.240.65.0/24, 10.209.155.192/26.

    d.
-Note the CIDR number as you need it, as described in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm) to establish connections from the VM to the proxy.
+Note the CIDR number as you need it, as described in [step 3](/docs/allowlist/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm) to establish connections from the VM to the proxy.

 ### Step 3: Creating and configuring a Power virtual machine (PVM)
 {: #create-power-vm}

-1. Create a {{site.data.keyword.powerSys_notm}} instance (also known as PVM instance) by using Power Systems Virtual instance GUI, CLI, or API with the following requirements.
+1. Create a {{site.data.keyword.powerSys_notm}} instance (also known as PVM instance) by using Power Virtual instance GUI, CLI, or API with the following requirements.

     a.
 SSH key

     b.
 Public network

     c.
-Private network that you created in [step 1](/docs/power-iaas?topic=power-iaas-set-full-Linux#configure-cloud-connection)
+Private network that you created in [step 1](/docs/allowlist/power-iaas?topic=power-iaas-set-full-Linux#configure-cloud-connection)

 2. In the proxy instance CLI, start an SSH connection to your RHEL or SLES PVM instance by using the PVM’s external IP address in the following command: